Ahnwjeia/Abyves/README.md

 # Abyves
-Mini-mod for Starsector: Adds new ships, a MagicBounty and a custom start to Nexerelin.
+Small mod for Starsector: Adds new ships, a MagicBounty and a custom start to Nexerelin.